zyjwuyan/BBS-Net/README.md

     You can evaluate the result maps using the tool in [here](http://dpfan.net/d3netbenchmark/).

--If you need the codes of VGG16 and VGG19 backbones, please send to the email (zhailyingjier@163.com).
+- If you need the codes of VGG16 and VGG19 backbones, please send to the email (zhaiyingjier@163.com).
 Please provide your Name & Institution.
 Please note the code can be only used for research purpose.
 ## 4. Results
 ### 4.1 Qualitative Comparison
 <p align="center">